mehdisadeghi/clashogram/README.rst

     pip install clashogram
     clashogram.py --coc-token <COC_API_TOKEN> --clan-tag <CLAN_TAG> --bot-token <TELEGRAM_BOT_TOKEN> --channel-name <TELEGRAM_CHANNEL_NAME> --forever

+If you don't want attack updates in your channel add `--mute-attacks` to the above command.

 In order to have messages in a different locale do the following and then run the program: